latrovalievioan/shopping-task/shopping-cart/README.md

     - Fix useEffect cleanup function in productsContainer.
     - ~~Use React Routes~~
 - Create Basket Page
+  - Figure how to rerender basket component when item is removed.
 - Create Wishlist
 - Tests
   - Unit